22nd March 2015

 Peter McEvoy holds The Walker Cup in 2001

 Peter McEvoy was born in London on 22nd March 1953.
-He is 62 today.

 He was brought up in Renfrewshire, Scotland and swung a club for the first time here with his father, a doctor, and a member of the local club, Gourock, near Greenock.